 Fighting for Injured Roughnecks, Drivers & Other Oil Rig Injury Survivors in Baton Rouge

-Rig owners and operators must take proper precautions.
-There is no excuse or justification for blowouts, falls, fires, or other catastrophes that injure or kill workers.
-If you were injured, contact a Louisiana oil rig accident lawyer to discuss your options.
-Arnold & Itkin has led the fight against unsafe work practices in the oil and gas industry for over two decades; we have the experience and resources to seek the maximum compensation to address your medical care and rebuild.
-Our attorneys know the complexities of oil rig accident cases and the impact these events have on real people and their families.
-We're here to make a positive, lifelong impact for every client we represent.
+If you were hurt in an oil rig explosion or other serious accident, contact a Louisiana oil rig explosion attorney to discuss your options.
+Arnold & Itkin has led the fight against unsafe work practices in the oil and gas industry for over two decades.
+We represented more than one-third of the workers injured in the 2010 Deepwater Horizon disaster, more than any other personal injury firm involved, and we’ve secured billions in verdicts and settlements for offshore and onshore workers across Louisiana and the Gulf Coast.
+Our attorneys understand the complexities of oil rig explosion and accident cases and the lasting impact these events have on workers and their families.
+We’re here to make a positive difference for every client we represent.

 Call (888) 493-1629 to review your options with our Louisiana oil rig accident attorneys.